smmk123/admin-dash/README.md

 ## Future Enhancements

 - Sales Dashboard: Add a sales dashboard to display sales-related metrics and charts.
-- Detailed panels for each statistic: Expand the statistics panels to provide more detailed information and visualizations.
-- Include additional user metrics and charts for data visualization: Add more user-related metrics and charts to provide a comprehensive overview of user activity.

 Feel free to contribute to the project by submitting pull requests or suggesting improvements.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).